 Here is another example.

 In this example, you insert one command button into the form and rename its caption as Show Hidden Names.
 The keyword Dim is to declare variables name1, name2 and name3 as string, which means they can only handle text.
 The function MsgBox is to display the names in a message box that are joined together by the "&" signs.
-The output is shown below:
+The output is shown in Figure 5.4.

 More examples will be included in coming lessons.
 Right now you can experiment with your own programs.
 Happy learning.